Doctor of Nursing Practice (DNP) Educational Leadership

-The Doctor of Nursing Practice degree with an Emphasis in Educational Leadership consists of the full DNP program and offers the opportunity to take three additional courses that focus on the role of the educator.
+The Doctor of Nursing Practice (DNP) with an Emphasis in Educational Leadership at Grand Canyon University consists of the full DNP program plus the opportunity to take three additional courses that focus on education in nursing practice.
 These courses emphasize teaching strategies, curriculum development and student assessments.
-Becoming an education-oriented nurse leader will improve the future of healthcare delivery by inspiring and preparing the next generation of nurses.
+As you work toward becoming a nurse leader with a DNP in nursing education, you can set your sights on improving the future of healthcare delivery by inspiring and preparing the next generation of nurses.

-The DNP with an emphasis in educational leadership is ideal for MSN-prepared nurses who wish to progress to the pinnacle of their profession.
-Students gain advanced knowledge in many core competencies like leadership, informatics, patient outcomes, sustainable change and scientific underpinnings as they explore nursing science and health care research.
-The synthesis and application of advanced knowledge from evidence-based principles is essential in advancing education and obtaining optimal patient outcomes.
+GCU’s DNP with an educational leadership emphasis is designed for MSN-prepared nurses who wish to progress to the pinnacle of education and the practice of nursing.
+You will have the opportunity to explore core competencies in nursing practice and nursing leadership education, including informatics, patient outcomes, sustainable change and scientific underpinnings as they pertain to education in nursing practice and healthcare research.
+The synthesis and application of advanced knowledge from evidence-based principles is essential in advancing education and facilitating optimal patient outcomes.

-As a private Christian university, GCU encourages students to apply the Christian worldview and its concept of leadership.
-Nurse leaders benefit from examining values-based worldviews and their influence on patient care across different cultures.
+As a private Christian university, GCU encourages you to apply a Christian worldview and its concept of leadership to all that you do, including nursing.
+Nurse educational leaders may benefit from examining faith-integrated worldviews and their influence on patient care across different cultures.

 For more information on the accreditation of nursing programs and other university approvals, please visit our University Accreditation and Regulations page.